 And to bring out the mild coconut flavor in these chicken strips even more, I whip up a creamy and delicious honey-mango dipping sauce to plunge these into, flavored with a hint of sriracha and curry.

-Here’s a little sneak peek at my coconut crunch chicken strips recipe:
+Here’s a sneak peek at my coconut crunch chicken strips recipe: (or just jump to the full recipe…)

-- I begin by prepping the creamy honey-mango dipping sauce by adding all the ingredients to my food processor and processing until smooth.
+- I begin by prepping the creamy honey-mango dipping sauce, adding all the ingredients to my food processor and processing until smooth.
 Then, I keep the sauce chilled until I’m ready to serve with my strips.

-- I coat my strips in lightly seasoned flour, then some whisked eggs, then the shredded coconut, and fry in batches until golden.
+- Next, I coat my strips in lightly seasoned flour, some whisked eggs, then the shredded coconut, and fry in batches until golden.

 - I serve hot with a sprinkle of chives and lots of dipping sauce on the side.